The Gold Coast is home to many beautiful national parks and forests. Burleigh Heads National Park is one such park where the forest meets the sea.

 Burleigh Heads National Park Walking Tracks & Camping

-There are many walking tracks within the park itself including the Ocean View Walk around the the rocky headland from Tallebudgera Creek; the Rainforest Circuit which takes you through the park where you can view the beautiful plant and bird life in the park.
+There are many walking tracks within the park itself including the Ocean View Walk around the rocky headland from Tallebudgera Creek; the Rainforest Circuit which takes you through the park where you can view the beautiful plant and bird life in the park.
 Make sure you stop past Tugun Lookout for beautiful views of the ocean and surrounding parklands.

 Camping is not permitted within Burleigh Heads National Park and dogs are also not permitted.
 There are picnic tables at the northern entrance of the park as well as fishing spots at both the northern and southern entrances.

 Many visitors bring a picnic and relax at Echo Beach after a picnic on the foreshore.
-With scenic panoramic views of the Gold Coast, the Burleigh Heads National Park is a great place to go for casual stroll during your time on the Gold Coast.
+With scenic panoramic views of the Gold Coast, the Burleigh Heads National Park is a great place to go for a casual stroll during your time on the Gold Coast.